 November 2014… I was lured into playing Yume Nikki (Dream Diary in Japanese) and the moment I started playing the game, I got hooked on it.
 That game was from a decade ago, but I was able to play it in a virtual machine [Windows XP] and not on the machine’s OS [Windows 8].

 Here’s how you play the game.
 You, playing as Madotsuki who is a hikikomori (a recluse), are on a quest to collect all 24 effects and dropping them right at the Nexus.
-Afterwards, an ending will occur…
+When you finish collecting the 24 effects, an ending will occur…

 And that was that.
 It took me only a few weeks to finish the game.
-Afterwards, I went on and play the game’s fan made spin-off, Yume 2kki.
-The said fan-made game is the most extensive of all Yume Nikki fan games, and there are a lot of updates on that game too.
+Afterwards, I went on and play the game’s fan-made spin-off, Yume 2kki.
+That fan-made game is the most extensive of all Yume Nikki fan games, and there are a lot of updates on that game too.
 And then I also played these other Yume Nikki fan games as well: .flow, Yume Nisshi, and Lcd Dem.

 At first, I find the game creepy, mysterious and weird, with a simple task of collecting effects and a twisted plot.
-But I enjoyed the game later on, driven by curiosity and fascination to the game itself.
+But I enjoyed the game, driven by curiosity and fascination to the game itself.